Montreux Jazz Festival: History

+Since 1967, the festival has allowed a Swiss or international artist to design the official poster every year.
+Swiss artist Pierre Keller was an art consultant to the festival.
+Keller recruited artists such as Jean Tinguely, Keith Haring, Niki de Saint Phalle, Shigeo Fukuda, and Andy Warhol to create artwork for the festival in the 1980s.

 Venue

 The festival was originally held at the original Montreux Casino, which burned down in December 1971 during Frank Zappa's performance (as referenced in "Smoke on the Water" by Deep Purple).
 The festival was held then in other auditoriums in Montreux, until it could return to the rebuilt new Casino in 1975.
 The festival continued to grow, and in 1993, it moved to the larger Montreux Convention Centre.
 From 1995 through 2008, it occupied both the convention centre and the casino.
 Beginning with the 41st MJF in 2007, nightly performances of headliners were again moved mainly to the Montreux Musique & Convention Centre (though the Casino still hosts the odd one-off shows), owing mainly to logistics: the Casino is approximately 1 km from the Convention Centre, making it difficult for crew, artists and technical personnel (as well as fans) to travel easily through crowded streets from one venue to the other.
 (This is exacerbated by the presence of a large number of streetside vendors and artisans – as well as strolling crowds of tourists – on the lakefront walk that connects the venues.)
 As of 2007, the Convention Centre hosts two main stages, Auditorium Stravinski (capacity 3,500) and Miles Davis Hall (capacity 1,800), as well as the smaller Montreux Jazz Cafe, and several smaller open-air stages around the Centre.
 Additional themed shows (Bahia, Blues, etc.) are held on boats cruising the lake and train cars traveling the region, and various workshops and competitions are held at the nearby Montreux Palais and Le Petit Palais.

+The Convention Centre closed for renovation in July 2023, and is expected to reopen in 2025.
+During its closure, major concerts at the Festival will be held on a specially built stage on the lake.